Goyu Station: Platforms

-Adjacent stations

 Station history

 Goyu Station was opened on 1 April 1926 as Moto Goyu Station (本御油駅, Moto-Goyu-eki) on the Aichi Electric Railway.
 On 1 April 1935, the Aichi Electric Railway merged with the Nagoya Railroad (the forerunner of present-day Meitetsu).
 The station was renamed to its present name on 1 March 1949.
 The station has been unattended since 1967.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 312 passengers daily.